SQLite Join: Natural Left Outer, Inner, Cross with Tables

 SQLite INNER JOIN

-The INNER JOIN returns only the rows that match the join condition and eliminate all other rows that don’t match the join condition.
+The INNER JOIN returns only the rows that match the join condition and eliminates all other rows that do not match the join condition.

 Example